Most recently updated on May 8, 2023

 Now, the bats have become a town favorite due to the fact they eat between 10,000 and 30,000 pounds of insects per night and put on some spectacular shows at sunset as they exit the bridge.
 Some nights it takes 45 minutes for all the bats to depart.
 Crowds of spectators will line the bridge to watch the nightly spectacle.

-We’re quickly back on Interstate 35 north.
+We leave Austin by quickly getting back on Interstate 35 north.

 In 20 minutes, we’re gliding past the community of Round Rock.